 Traffic Counting and Conversion Rates

-Traffic counting is the foundation of insightful in-store analytics.
+Footfall counting is the foundation of insightful in-store analytics.
 Tracking the number of people who enter a store can provide surprising opportunities to boost conversion and make smart decisions about store layout and strategy.

 This data allows for effective staff scheduling according to peak shopping times and it has the ability to measure the impact of marketing campaigns by measuring the change in numbers to in-store visits.